Privacy Policy

 Security

-- Encryption in transit using TLS 1.2 or higher for every connection to Anchor, including all MCP traffic.
+- Encryption in transit using TLS 1.2 or higher for every connection, including all MCP traffic.

 - Encryption at rest for databases, object storage, and backups using AES-256 or stronger.

-- Tenant isolation — every query and storage access is scoped by organization and user, enforced in a central authorization service shared by the web app and the MCP server.
+- Tenant isolation — every query and storage access is scoped by organization and user.

 - Least-privilege access for employees, with multi-factor authentication, audit logging, and periodic access reviews.